Ultima Handicap Chase Predictions, Betting Tips & Odds (Cheltenham 2023 - DAY 1)

 Who is the leading jockey in the Ultima Handicap Chase?

-Tom Scudamore is more successful than any other jockey in the race in recent times, with three winners since 2008 (all for trainer David Pipe) and four places overall.
+Tom Scudamore is more successful than any other jockey in the race in recent times, with three winners since 2008 (all for trainer David Pipe) and five places overall.
+He ended his glorious career two years ago.
 Robert Thornton also has three wins, but the most recent came courtesy of Fort Lightning in 2004.
+Derek Fox has won two of the last three renewals on the plucky Corach Rambler.

 Who is the leading trainer in the Ultima Handicap Chase?

-The last 16 winners were trained in Britain.
-With 3 winners and 6 places each overall, David Pipe and Jonjo O'Neill have the best record in the race.
+The last 18 winners were trained in Britain.
+With 3 winners each, David Pipe and Jonjo O'Neill have the best record in the race.
+Lucinda Russell has won the last two renewals with Corach Rambler.